AlexsLemonade/illumina-refinery/README.md

 - Pick the gene with the most appearances in Brainarray packages for Affymetrix platforms of the same species as the input Illumina platform
 - If none of the associated gene IDs appear in any Brainarray platform, an NA is emitted
-- If two or more of the associated gene IDs appear an equal number of times in Brainarray platforms, the gene ID with the lower number is selected to break the tie.
+- If two or more of the associated gene IDs appear an equal number of times in Brainarray platforms, or if none of the associated gene IDs appear in any Brainarray platform, we break ties as follows:
+  - First, we check Ensembl and filter out any gene IDs that are no longer valid
+  - Next, if there are any genes on the main assembly, we take only the genes on the main assembly and discard genes on alternate assemblies.
+  - If there are still two or more genes left, we pick the gene with the lowest gene ID to break the tie.

 The workflow is split up into the following steps: